 Stay connected to clients and coworkers every single day.
 Use multiple channels such as Skype, Google Hangouts and online meeting software such as GoToMeeting, Zoom or Webex.
 As a bonus, video conferencing gives you additional motivation to get out of your pajamas in the morning.
 Or at least halfway.
 Nice sweater + cozy sweatpants?

 Workers in a traditional office setting have the benefit of learning from colleagues, group projects, and mandatory training.
 If you’re not intentional about improving your skills and knowledge while working from home, no one is going to make you.
 Set some feasible goals to read more, listen to a weekly podcast, or attend a conference for entrepreneurs.

 Home-based business owners have many hats to wear – including being their own tech support!
 Don’t wait until something goes wrong to improve your tech skills.
 Spend time reading “how to’s” online, take classes, and always be sure to watch and ask questions if you do get help!

-By implementing some structure and changes to your working environment, you can turn your work-from-home experience into something positive and productive.
-Let us know your tips and tricks for building a thriving, home-based business!
+By implementing some structure and boundaries you can turn your work-from-home experience into a positive and productive one!

 Thanks Shawna!
 Great tips.
 I try to do most – setting clear working hours (I wish).